 The below, we think, all make for worthy zero-waste considerations.
 They might not sparkle and may remind people of chores around the house.
 You can, however, mix and match a few to fill out your own zero-waste gift box.

 Soap nuts are nature's amazing clothes-washing miracles.
 You won’t be alone if you have an under-sink cupboard stacked full of detergent bottles.
-Soap nuts can help in the pursuit of going zero waste and cutting out the trash from clothes washing liquid bottles.
+Soap nuts can help in the pursuit of going zero waste cutting out the trash from clothes, and washing liquid bottles.

 They harvest soap nuts as berries.
 They’re a sustainable, natural, and 100% organic alternative to chemical-based washing detergent that almost always comes in plastic bottles.
 They’re also 100% biodegradable, and you can compost them once you’ve finished with them.

 They make these organic mesh reusable produce bags from 100% natural cotton.
 They can be reused and are easily washable, meaning they’ll last for ages.
 These cotton produce bags are great for everything from storing vegetables at home to taking along to bulk stores for everything from nuts to beans and larger grains.

 They can also use them in the laundry or out and about for sports and so on.

 Reusable dishcloths mean you no longer need to keep buying sponges or disposable kitchen cloths.
-You can also use them to replace paper towels for cleaning up those spills.
+You can also use them to replace paper towels to clean up those spills.
 They come with a scrim backing for those harder-to-shift scrubs.

 They make these clothes from natural organic cotton and sustainably harvested bamboo fiber, which researchers find more environmentally friendly than cotton.
 Bamboo has a higher yield and uses less water than cotton.

-To go with your cloth and scrubs, have a click around our choices of the best zero-waste dish soaps for sparkly dishes without plastic waste.
+To go with your clothes and scrubs, have a click around our choices of the best zero-waste dish soaps for sparkly dishes without plastic waste.
 If you have a dishwasher, we also have some of the best zero-waste dishwasher detergents a click away.

 It probably comes as no surprise that our kitchens typically contain the most amount of plastic.
 Think of all the detergent bottles under the sink, squeezy jars, bags of dry goods, and fresh foods in the fridge - all wrapped in plastic.